Fire erupts in monmouth beach high-rise, no injuries reported after fast response

 Monmouth Beach Fire Chief Tim Griffin and Sea Bright Fire Chief Chad Murphy were among the first to arrive, confirming a working fire on the second floor of the occupied high-rise.
 A second alarm was transmitted, drawing additional mutual aid companies from surrounding towns.

-Fire erupts in monmouth beach high-rise, no injuries reported after fast response - photo authorized for use by and/or licensed by shore news network
+Photo: fire erupts in monmouth beach high-rise, no injuries reported after fast response

 Firefighters launched an aggressive interior attack and were able to confine the blaze to the apartment of origin.
 Crews brought the fire under control within an hour.
 No residents or first responders were injured, officials said.